christophrumpel/christophrumpel.github.io/_posts/2015-09-04-resolving-git-conflicts-with-the-magic-rerere-command.md

 {% endhighlight startinline %}

 That's it.
 From now on Git will remember how you resolve conflicts.
-You can see that it works when you take a closer look at the Git ouput after a conflict has been resolved.
+You can see that it works when you take a closer look at the Git output after a conflict has been resolved.

 {% highlight PowerShell startinline %}
 ...